coderefinery/git-intro/content/reference.md

    Default name for main branch on GitLab and GitHub.
    In this lesson we configure Git so that the default branch is called **main** to be more consistent with GitHub and GitLab.

+merge
+merging
+   Bringing changes from one branch into another, either as a noun or verb.

 :::::